developersCradle/java-web-dev-soap-rest-api/README.md

     style="width:690px" />
 </p>

 This repository is trying to be one place quest for understanding REST API Design/Development.

-> When I was working at **🏛️Nordea**🏛️, we were tasked with designing multi-level APIs that needed to be as reusable and scalable as possible.
+> When I was working at 🏛️**Nordea**🏛️, we were tasked with designing multi-level APIs that needed to be as reusable and scalable as possible.
 This was a challenge that required careful planning and foresight. 🐟
 >
-> It was in this context that my knowledge of `REST API Design, Development & Management` truly shined.
+> It was in this context that my knowledge of *REST API Design, Development & Management* truly shined.
 Understanding how to structure endpoints, handle versioning, and enforce consistent standards made planning and execution much smoother.
 It transformed a complex API project into a more maintainable and efficient system. 🐟 <br><br>
 > ~ *DevelopersCradle*

 Contains my own notes with some course material.